Providence High School (San Antonio)

 Providence Catholic School is a Catholic, college preparatory school for girls in Downtown San Antonio, Texas, USA.
 It is accredited by the Texas Catholic Conference Education Department and the Southern Association of Colleges and Schools and is a member of The College Board.
 It is a member of the Roman Catholic Archdiocese of San Antonio.

 History

 The Congregation of Divine Providence (CDP), who had founded Our Lady of the Lake College (now University), established Providence High School as a girls' high school on September 4, 1951, with a broad selection of courses taught by 22 sisters.
 In 1993, Providence High School was incorporated, and established a decision-making board of directors that includes CDP sisters and civic leaders, educators and others.

 In fall of 2005, Providence added a Middle School for girls grades 6-8.
 It was renamed in 2008 to Providence Catholic School.

 Academics

-Providence Catholic School offers 13 Advanced Placement courses including AP Biology and Chemistry.
-Providence also offers electives such as Broadcast Journalism and an Intern program.
-A variety of visual and performing arts courses are available.
+Providence Catholic School offers 13 Advanced Placement courses including AP Biology, English, and Spanish.
+Providence also offers electives such as Broadcast Journalism and an Internship program.
+A variety of visual and performing arts courses are available, such as Theatre, Dance, and Choir.